vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

     that the pancreas has lost the ability to produce insulin.

-  * However, the other profiles, such as normal glucose and low insulin, or medim or high insulin, don't settle anything regarding the health of the pancreas; they are perfectly consistent with a well-functioning pancreas, but they could also hide some partial dysfunction of the pancreas.
+  * However, the other profiles, such as normal glucose and low insulin, or medium or high insulin, don't settle anything regarding the health of the pancreas; they are perfectly consistent with a well-functioning pancreas, but they could also hide some partial dysfunction of the pancreas.